Queue-Fair/iOS/README.md

 The Adapter manages its own persistent storage to remember that particular users have been Passed by Queue-Fair, in the form of UserDefaults, and also persistent Cookies when a QueueFairViewController is launched.

-Typically, you will replace a call to launch a protected activity or start a protected operation with a call to QueueFairClient, with an object that implements the QueueFairClientDelegate protocol.
+Typically, you will replace a call to launch a protected scene/ViewController or start a protected operation with a call to QueueFairClient, with an object that implements the QueueFairClientDelegate protocol.
 This is usually - but does not have to be - the parent ViewController.
 Then call queueFairClient.go().
 QueueFairClient will launch a QueueFairViewController if it is necessary to show your user a Queue display, or pass the user immediately.

 This distribution also includes source code for a demonstration app, QueueFairDemo.
 Example code for using QueueFairClient is contained within the QueueFairDemo's ViewController.swift file.